Rei-SwitchBot/faq/en-us/Blind Tilt.md

 [How to set Blind Tilt into groups](https://support.switch-bot.com/hc/en-us/articles/12057147031703)

 2.If the product is not responding to voice commands, try disconnecting and reconnecting the Alexa/Google Home apps.
-For any questions, please contact the

-SwitcBot

-app by logging in -> Profile -> Feedback.

 ---